Imagine No Faith

 Overall, religion is an event in conformity and discourages independent thinking.
 It comes with a golden parachute: if you fail at life through mismanagement, and kneel and pray before sentencing begins, you receive a ‘get out of hell’ card and go to celestial eternity by cashing it in at the less-than-luster pearly gates.
 In religion, wishful thinking has never been more naked; in cults, at no time, so inexplicably undisguised.

 One of the things always pressed home in the media about Islam is that it’s the fastest growing religion in the world.
 It’s more likely the quickest shrinking one.
 Compare the perplexity of the claims of Marxists in the 60s.
 The swiftest growing movement/religion in the world back then was communism.
-With the Soviet Union, China and all the rest, they engulfed one third of the world’s population, often with brute force and an outright refusal by almost all Marxists in power to recognize basic human rights: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10.
+With the Soviet Union, China and all the rest, they engulfed one third of the world’s population with brute force and an outright refusal by almost all Marxists in power to recognize basic human rights: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10.
 How can you count individual choices in a closed society?
 If you’re living in Iran, you’re never going to meet an admitted atheist.
 Even in an open society, a religionist’s kids are a statistic even though only an adult can make choices of belief.
 If five out of nine children in a religionist’s clan like mine chose as an adult not to believe, the column still counts nine for religion.
 A third of the population of the world is Christian, but believe that to your own disgrace.
 They have far more power than their numbers represent, and all their institutions’ incomes are tax free.
 What a huge unfair advantage to other more preferable viewpoints in life.